MohamadOjail/JavaFx-multiple-Controllers-communications-tutorial/readme.md

 > What do we want to achieve:

 - Inject sub FXML files into the parent FXML.
-- Inject the sub FXML files into each other.
 - Create instance of the controllers into each of the other ones.
 - Call methods that exist in a controller from another one.